Configure the Server SSL Certificates

 MIIFCDCCAvCgAwIBAgIIcL7NAf8zejcwDQYJKoZIhvcNAQELBQAwIzEUMBIGA1UE

-// Additional base64 encoded text
+// Additional base64 encoded text for least specific public key (the root CA)

 -----END CERTIFICATE-----